rsmaxwell/hello/README.md

   Calculates the version number based on the `BUILD_ID` environment variable

-  Replaces place holders in `version.h` header file for build info taken from the environment
+  Replaces placeholders in `version.h` header file for build info taken from the environment

 ## build.bat